fluid-design-io/cs-160-final-project/README.md

     npm install -g @ionic/cli
     ionic serve

+A new web page will popup once start scripts runs successfully.

 ## Theme

 By default, it comes with a standard theme that supports both light and dark mode, you can change the theme by editing the `./src/theme/variables.css` file.